Abibubble/ms4-lead-shot-hazard/README.md

 ### Solved Bugs
 1. No images are being displayed.
-    * I checked my `MEDIA_URL` and `MEDIA_ROOT` in settings.py were defined.
+    * I checked my `MEDIA_URL` and `MEDIA_ROOT` in `settings.py` were defined.
-    * I looked through the HTML and the project app's urls.py for any discrepancies.
+    * I looked through the HTML and the project app's `urls.py` for any discrepancies.
     * I searched on the Code Institute Slack channels and on Stack Overflow for anyone who had a similar issue, but didn't find anything.
-    * I then asked on Slack, and was prompted to check my use of a tuple.
+    * I then asked on Slack, and was prompted to check my use of a tuple in the `settings.py` file.
     * I had set `MEDIA_ROOT = (os.path.join(BASE_DIR, 'media'),)` instead of `MEDIA_ROOT = os.path.join(BASE_DIR, 'media')`.
     * I changed this, which fixed this bug.
 2. The Stripe card section of the checkout form wasn't appearing.